Jiaxins2/SSSL_DV_Final/README.md

 Group Member: Jiaxin Song, Chaohan Shang, Yun Sun, Weihao Li.

 Our dataset is about the daliy crime which happens in the university area.

-We discussed the disposition of cases.
+1.We discussed the disposition of cases.

-Classified the general location into indoor and outdoor data.
+2.Classified the general location into indoor and outdoor data.

-Counted the number of incidents occurrences in each environment.
+3.Counted the number of incidents occurrences in each environment.

-Explored the connection between the indoor/outdoor crime and crime type.
+4.Explored the connection between the indoor/outdoor crime and crime type.

-Analyzed the relasionship between crime type and crime occurred time.
+5.Analyzed the relasionship between crime type and crime occurred time.

-Researched the number of incidents in each hour for a whole day.
+6.Researched the number of incidents in each hour for a whole day.

-Analyzed the relasionship between crime occurred time and location.
+7.Analyzed the relasionship between crime occurred time and location.

-See the number of incidents happened in general location.
+8.See the number of incidents happened in general location.

-Chose top 10 public building to do further study.
+9.Chose top 10 public building to do further study.

-Considered the connection between the different crime type and the occurred time.
+10.Considered the connection between the different crime type and the occurred time.

-Used the map to show the dangerous places in the university area based on our analysis.
+11.Used the map to show the dangerous places in the university area based on our analysis.